 You can try making Feteer Meshaltet with your family!

 Traveling to Egypt, you don’t want to miss the chance to try Om Ali–the well-known traditional Egyptian bread pudding.
+In addition, it’s also an adored dish in Doha and Qatar food culture.
 Its main ingredients are puff pastry, raisins, walnuts, etc.

 The history of this dessert is quite complicated since it’s related to the death of Shajar al-Durr, a powerful woman and the wife of the last Sultan of Egypt’s Ayyubid dynasty.